 #1 – Increase in Sales Revenue

-This can be achieved in various ways:
+It can be achieved in various ways:

 - Selling the same units at a higher price by creating segments of the market, for example, the snacks in the multiplexes are one way of doing this

-- Also, it can be done by exploring more geographical areas such as rural areas or international sales.
+- Also, it can be done by exploring more geographical areas, such as rural areas or international sales.
 Therefore one way of achieving growth is by impacting the top line.

 #2 – Reducing Cost

 There are various kinds of costs which go into the production of goods and services.
-Material, Labour and Overheads are three broadheads for the same.
+Material, Labour, and Overheads are three broadheads for the same.

 - Being able to source raw material cheaply through developing a vendor network is one way to keep material costs in check.